About sheltered housing

 Sheltered housing or "housing with support" can make one's life easier by offering smaller and easier to maintain housing options, often with an alarm call system to summon help in an emergency.
 This type of housing offers self-contained homes with individual kitchens and bathrooms and main buildings with communal facilities (such as laundry rooms, social lounges and shared gardens) where residents can socialise.

 Sheltered housing schemes are supervised by a warden or scheme manager who may live on or offsite, offering 24-hour emergency help on demand.
 Homes are normally let by local councils and housing associations, so allocation criteria and waiting lists sometimes apply.

-Independence – sheltered housing offers more independence than care-home living, but meals may be provided and you can also opt for personal care.
+- Independence – more independence than care-home living, but meals may be provided and you can also opt for personal care.

 - Finances – you can hold onto your asset if buying, and rental is offered by most.

 - Access to care – on-site support is usually on hand in the event of an emergency (but see below).

 - Lifestyle – you can enjoy independence along with, if you wish, chances to socialise with other residents.

 - Maintenance – all this is done for you.